 It was the laugh that did it.

-My mother laid our plates before us and sat down opposite me to eat.
-Quiet ensued as we blunted our hunger.
-I watched condensation fog the inside of the window-pane behind her as I chewed and swallowed.
-Comments were exchanged but I wasn’t listening – I was thinking of exploring the mound up by the paddock and visualizing the path I would take to scale it.
-I took no notice of the adult conversation until loud laughter brought me back to the table.
-I thought I’d missed a joke but the dialogue seemed at odds with the levity.
+Dragging my chair out I scramble into my place, beside my father at the rectangular kitchen table.
+My fingertips roam the pine tabletop, braille-reading the scarred yellow surface while I wait for my plate to be put in front of me.
+The scent of the outdoors still clings to my father’s overalls and makes me eager for the meal to be over so I can run back out and play.
+I swing my legs impatiently beneath the table.
+My mother lays our plates before us and sits down opposite me to eat.
+Quiet ensues as we blunt our hunger.
+Dreamily, I watch condensation fog the inside of the window-pane behind her as I chew and swallow without tasting.
+I’m thinking of the mound up by the paddock I‘ve just discovered, and visualizing the path I’ll take to scale it.
+The promise of exploration leaves me oblivious to my surroundings until loud laughter yanks me back to the table.
+I thought I’d missed a joke but the dialogue seems at odds with the levity.

 In a voice oddly high-pitched and mirthless, my father smilingly cajoles my mother to confess to poisoning his food.

 “Why dontchuh just admit it?” he wheedles, his forced geniality incongruent with the line of questioning.
 Every utterance is abnormally loud, the silences in between quiet like a fight.

 “I know ye’ve put something in it.
 Just tell me.”
 Hard eyes beneath a juggernaut brow bore into hers.
 Then, more forcefully, “What the divil didja put in it?”